donquichotte/hackmachinelanguage/README.md

 ## Registers

 There are three register.
 The A register contains the address.
 The M register contains the data of the RAM at address A, RAM[A].
-The D register is a helper register to perform arithmetic or logic operations.
+The D register is a data register to perform arithmetic or logic operations.

 ## The A instruction
 `@value`